 All Tech Field Day Events

-In 2015, brothers, Anil Varanasi and Sunil Varanasi, founded Meter, a networking-as-a-service company in San Francisco, selling proprietary networking hardware and software products with full-stack service rolled into one package.
+In 2015, brothers, Anil Varanasi and Sunil Varanasi, founded Meter, a networking-as-a-service company based in San Francisco, selling proprietary networking hardware and software products with full-stack service rolled into one package.

-A Novel Way of Wooing Customers
+A Novel Way to Woo the Customers

 “The goal is to make infrastructure for the most ambitious companies in the world – and that’s across offices, life sciences labs, schools, retail, warehouses and manufacturing.”

-“On the product side, our incentive is much aligned with customers,” Anil Varanasi pointed out, speaking about Meter’s unique policy around its hardware at the Networking Field Day event in California.
 “We are not looking to sell a box of hardware for a margin to our customers.
-We want to sell great networks,” he added.
+We want to sell great networks,” he told.

 “We take the capital risk entirely on ourselves for the hardware.
 We never charge for the hardware, including when we do upgrades, invent new things, any reason it might be,” he said.